lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 ```

-12. Now that results are ready, we can fetch the results.
-We do not need to supply where the results are going to be stored because they are automatically stored in the Result struct that is part of the FaceDetectionClass.
+3. Parse and store the results in FaceDetection.results.

 ```cpp
 FaceDetection.fetchResults();
 ```

-13. The following section of code computes the statistics of how long each step of the analysis process took and prints that information over the image.
+4. Compute the statistics of how long each processing step took and print that information onto the image.

 ```cpp
 std::ostringstream out;